Gabrielcarvfer/ns-3-dev/src/spectrum/doc/spectrum.rst

 The module provides two ``SpectrumChannel`` implementations:
 ``SingleModelSpectrumChannel`` and ``MultiModelSpectrumChannel``.
 They both provide this functionality:

+ * If a wraparound model is aggregated to the channel, automatically apply it to transmitting nodes.

  * Propagation loss modeling, in three forms: